SolidWallOfCode/solidwallofcode.github.io/_sources/cache-tool.en.rst.txt

 CacheTool is a command line tool for interacting with the |TS| cache.
 CacheTool started as a side project to not only explore the |TS| cache but as a test bed for various other technologies of interest to me, some of which are not really cache related.
-The goal was for the eventual release these other technologies to open source as they matured.
+The goal is for the eventual release of these other technologies to open source as they mature.
 My view was the ancillary software would be of better quality if validated in actual use first.

 *  `TS.Scalar <https://docs.trafficserver.apache.org/en/latest/developer-guide/internal-libraries/scalar.en.html>`_: a template for creating quantized integral types.
 This has been contributed to open source.
-*  `StringView <https://docs.trafficserver.apache.org/en/latest/developer-guide/internal-libraries/memview.en.html>`_: read only view of string data.
+*  `TextView <https://docs.trafficserver.apache.org/en/latest/developer-guide/internal-libraries/memview.en.html>`_: read only view of string data.
 This has been contributed to open source.
 *  Better :ref:`command line parsing <command registration>` for action oriented tools like CacheTool and :program:`traffic_ctl`.
 *  File system path and file handling class.
 *  New data structures for the cache, as part of a larger scale redesign.
 *  Improved stripe allocation algorithms.

 In addition to being a test bed, Cache Tool was intended to do useful work.
 An early feature, stripe re-allocation, was built to get around a bug in |TS| where a disk that was replaced would not actually be used by the cache.
 This was originally a request from the Oath operations team but it was sufficiently useful to another member of the community that I was persuaded to make CacheTool